Edward Belcher: Arctic expedition

 He was exonerated, but his sword was returned to him "without observation".
 He never again received an active command.
-Curiously Resolute broke free of the ice and drifted all the way to Davis Strait, where it was picked up by an American whaler.
+Curiously Resolute broke free of the ice and drifted all the way to Davis Strait, southwest of Greenland, where it was picked up by an American whaler.
 The American government graciously returned the ship to the United Kingdom, and when many years later the ship was broken up, its timbers were used to make a desk for the American president by way of a thank you.
 This Resolute desk, a gift from Queen Victoria, is still used today in the Oval Office.

 Despite his achievements, Belcher would later be described by a Hydrographer of the Navy as “a tyrannical martinet who made every ship he commanded a floating hell.”

 Later life

 Following his last active service, Belcher was appointed Knight Commander of the Order of the Bath in 1867, and an admiral in 1872.